wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;I am moving from now into now — I do not move at all.
 Everything else moves — not me.

 **M:**&ensp;Granted.
 But your mind does move.
 In the now you are both the movable and the immovable.
 So far you took yourself to be the movable and overlooked the immovable.
 Turn your mind inside out.
-Overlook the movable and you will find yourself to be the ever-present, changeless reality; inexpressible, but solid like a rock.
+Overlook the movable and you will find yourself to be the ever-present, changeless reälity; inexpressible, but solid like a rock.

 **Q:**&ensp;If it is now, why am I not aware of it?